Volunteers needed to help get the CCC camp ready for its Grand Re-Opening!

 In the 1930s, the Federal Government created the CCC program to provide paying jobs for able-bodied young men needing work during the Great Depression.
 CCC Company 1475 called this workers’ village home.
 The camp included a number of buildings which housed, fed, hospitalized and stored equipment and supplies for the workers of Company 1475 from the mid-1930s until the start of World War II.
 Around 1938, Company 1475 also set up a satellite camp at what is now Franklin State Forest, near Jumpoff Road, south of Sewanee.

 The site of Company 1475’s camp is located on what, until 2016, was the “CCC Campground” in the Grundy Forest area of South Cumberland State Park.
 Phase One of the project identified, cleared, and began to conserve some of the aging camp infrastructure — building foundations, cisterns, paths.
-The current phase of the project involves additional clearing in the area we now know contained the barracks and superintendent's quarters, and construction of a new loop trail through the site, that will take visitors to the most interesting areas of the site.
-A future project will be to construct a new SCSP camping area, near Hanes Hole Falls, also in Grundy Forest, to replace the now-closed “CCC Campground”.
+The current phase of the project involves creation of a new interpretive loop trail that will take visitors to the most interesting areas of the site.

 MEDIA COVERAGE RELATED TO THE CCC PROJECT: